namankumrsinghal/Python-EmerickAubameyang/README.md

 I have included the dataset(csv files) for the previous 5 seasons of the English Premier League to test the code.
 Please change the file path(line4-8) accordingly(I have used the file location in my local computer)

 A class called Team is defined in Teams.py file

+All datasets used in the project were open source from football-data.co.uk